Cheese-Slice-1/KaNe-Engine/README.md

 # KaNe Engine
-A simple, similar-to-utau engine that works using only stylized text files.
+A simple, similar-to-utau engine that works using only stylized (.kane) text files.

 ## Porting/creating voices
 To port voices you must have your samples in WAV format.
 Then, you create a .yaml file with this formatting: